lingualdev/lingualdev.github.io/content/blog/validating-your-nextjs-i18n.md

 title = "i18n-check: Validating your Next.js internationalization"
 date = 2025-06-21
 slug = "validating-your-nextjs-internationalization"
-tags = ["i18n", "i18next", "React", "next-i18next", "next=intl", "nextjs"]
+tags = ["i18n", "i18next", "React", "next-i18next", "next-intl", "nextjs"]
-summary = "i18n-check has better support for next.js applications now, including being able to support the next-intl and next-i18next libraries.
-Use i18n-check to validate a next.js application end to end, including being able to identify missing keys in locales files and missing translations in the source language as well as unused keys in the source-code."
+summary = "i18n-check has better support for Next.js applications now, including support for next-intl and next-i18next libraries.
+Use i18n-check to validate a Next.js application end to end to identify missing keys in locales files and missing translations in the source language as well as unused keys in the source code."
 +++

 ## Introduction